Client: Queens Meat

 They were happy and amazed that it actually worked and perplexed at the same time.

 ANTIMARKETING is DISRUPTION.
-Disruption is how businesses stand out among the competition.
-The methods we use are a radical approach that shows measurable increases to any business when the right techniques are applied.
+Disruption is how businesses stand out, proudly and boldly among the competition.
+The methods we use are this radical approach showing measurable increases to any business when the right techniques are applied to the right business.

 We congratulated the men of Queens Meat 🥩 for having the audacity to run with the campaign we proposed.
 It was an approach which is outside the norm and certainly outside of many people’s comfort zones.